April Stepping Stones to Success

 Don’t or Oops!

-If you’ve purchased impatiens, begonias, petunias, pelargoniums (geraniums) and other non-cold hardy annuals and perennials, wait until May to plant them.
+If you’ve purchased impatiens, begonias, petunias, pelargoniums (geraniums), zinnias and other non-cold hardy annuals and perennials, wait until May to plant them.
 Nothing will be gained if a late frost or freeze rushes over us.
 Watch the temperatures and keep them protected.
 Don’t plant tomatoes until May, unless warmed and protected.
 Tomatoes and peppers hail from warmer climes and will quickly catch up if planted later.
+Very little is gained by planting them early.

 Shimmering frost patterns on leaves by early morning light is beautiful, but to these warm season plants it can be damaging.
 Frost occurs when the dew point is below freezing and ice crystals begin to form on the exterior surface of a plant (freezing is ice that forms inside a plant and within plant cells).
 Tender, warm season plants, and hardy actively growing, but not acclimated plants are composed of soft, plaint cells that are easily damaged by frost crystals.
 Hardy plants that are acclimated are resilient to frost, but not necessarily to a freeze (The Weather Resilient Garden).
 Hardy perennials will often re-leaf, whereas the tender, warm-season annuals may be stunted or killed.